movier/ems-captcha-recognition/README.md

-# multi-digit-captcha-recognition
-Recognize multi-digit captcha using AI
+Recognize EMS captcha using AI